radlinskii/dotfiles/README.md

 This repo holds configuration files for tooling I use regularly while working on MacOS.

+> Neovim setup is also used on Windows.

 ## Usage

 1. be sure you have git installed